-'Behold,' said Nightingale, 'the night gate.
-This was originally built so that the footmen could go straight from their quarters and hop onto the back of their master's carriage before he could get down the stairs.'
+"Behold," said Nightingale.
+"The night gate.
+This was originally built so that the footmen could go straight from their quarters and hop onto the back of their master's carriage before he could get down the stairs."

-'How very eighteenth-century,' I said.
+"How very eighteenth-century," I said.

-'Quite,' said Nightingale.
-'But in my school days we used it for something else.'
-He placed his palm on the door, about where you'd expect the lock to be, and muttered something Latin under his breath.
+"Quite," said Nightingale.
+"But in my school days we used it for something else."
+He placed his palm on the door about where you'd expect the lock to be and muttered something Latin under his breath.
 There was a click, followed by a scraping sound.
-Nightingale pushed and the door swung inwards.
+Nightingale pushed and the door swung inward.

-'There used to be a curfew and we, being the dreadful young men that we were, wanted to go out drinking,' he said.
-'It's not easy to beat a curfew when the masters can command the very spirits of the earth and air against you.'
+"There used to be a curfew and we, being the dreadful young men that we were, wanted to go out drinking," he said.
+"It's not easy to beat a curfew when the masters can command the very spirits of the earth and air against you."

-'Really?'
+"Really?"
 I asked.
-'The spirits of the earth and air?'
+"The spirits of the earth and air?"

-'So they said,' said Nightingale.
-'And I for one believed them.'
+"So they said," said Nightingale.
+"And I for one believed them."

-'So no drinking,' I said.
+"So no drinking," I said.

 Nightingale made a werelight and stepped through the door.
-Not to be outdone, I made my own light and followed him inside.
-I heard Toby barking from outside, but he seemed reluctant to follow us in.
-Our werelights illuminated a short corridor of undressed brick that reminded me of the similar service corridors under the Folly.
+Not to be outdone I made my own light and followed him inside.
+I heard Toby barking from outside but he seemed reluctant to follow us in.
+Our werelights illuminated a short corridor of undressed brick that reminded me of the service corridors under the Folly.

-'Not until you were in the sixth form,' he said.
-'Once you were inducted into the common room, the upper sixth would teach you the spell for the night gate and you could go drinking.
-Unless you were Horace Green-way, who was unpopular with the prefects.'
+"Not until you were in the sixth form," he said.
+"Once you were inducted into the common room, the upper six would teach you the spell for the night gate and then you could go drinking.
+Unless you were Horace Greenway, who was unpopular with the prefects."